cheuklau/insight-zone-defense/README.md

 ### CI/CD with Jenkins

-The developer to customer pipeline is summarized below:
+The developer-to-customer pipeline is summarized below:
 1. Developer
 2. Build
 3. Test